milesmcc/personal/PORTFOLIO.md

   - Over 28 [contributors](https://whyprivacymatters.org/CONTRIBUTORS.html).
 * [530ZULU](https://530zulu.com) — a twice daily concise email news briefing.
 (Sign up for it.
 It's great.)
 * [Vog](https://github.com/milesmcc/vog) — an open source browser extension (Firefox, Opera, and Chrome) for extracting open-graph data from a webpage without having to deal with source files.

-_This section does not include media written about me or about things I have made.
-It only includes written publications that I have authored._

 ## Professional Experience
 _Note that my roles at Politiwatch and PACTF are excluded from this list, as they are listed under `Organizations` and listing them here would be redundant._